empathicqubit/vscode-cc65-debugger/README.md

 Required for attach mode only:

-- **attachPort**: The port to attach to in attach mode.
+- **port**: The port to attach to in attach mode.
 This is the port configured with VICE's `-binarymonitoraddress` option.
+If you specify this for a launch, it will force it to use that port instead of a random one.

 Required for launch mode only: